chrisx8/pidash/README.md

     ```
 - Step 2: Configure

-    Edit `/etc/supervisor/conf.d/raspberrypi-dashboard.conf` with your favorite text editor (such as `nano` or `vi`)
+    Edit `/etc/supervisor/conf.d/pidash.conf` with a text editor (such as `nano` or `vim`)

     Paste the following into the file:
     ```
     [program:raspberrypi-dashboard]
-    command=/path/to/raspberrypi-dashboard/venv/bin/gunicorn wsgi:app -b 0.0.0.0:58000
+    command=/path/to/pidash/venv/bin/gunicorn wsgi:app -b 0.0.0.0:58000
-    directory=/path/to/raspberrypi-dashboard
+    directory=/path/to/pidash
     autostart=true
     autorestart=true
     startretries=3